steren/stereo-img/CONTRIBUTING.md

 We'd love to accept your patches and contributions to this project.
 There are just a few small guidelines you need to follow.

+## Develop locally

+Thre is no compilation step.

+### Update index.html to load local files

+In `index.html`, comment `<script type="module" src="https://cdn.skypack.dev/stereo-img"></script>`
+and uncomment the lines below loading from local files.

+### Starting a local development server

+Install dependencies with `npm install`

+Run the local web server with `npm start`

 ## Contributor License Agreement

 Contributions to this project must be accompanied by a Contributor License